abbyazari/abbyazari.github.io/_pages/publications.md

 ### Collaborative Publications

+1. Wen, Y., Halekas, J. S., Shen, H-W., **Azari, A. R.** et al., (Accepted).
+"Sinuous Aurora at Mars: A Link to the Tail Current Sheet?"
+The Astrophysical Journal Letters.
+Wen, Y.,  (accepted).
+"Multi-Point Observations of Magnetic Reconnection in the Martian Magnetotail Triggered by an Interplanetary Magnetic Field Rotation" ApJ Letters

 1. Lillis, R...[21 including **Azari, A. R.**] (2024).
 "Sinuous Aurora at Mars: A Link to the Tail Current Sheet?"
 JGR: Space Physics. <a href="https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2024JA032477">doi: 10.1029/2024JA032477</a>

 1. Shaver, S...[29 including **Azari, A. R.**] (2024).
 "The Martian ionospheric response to the co‐rotating interaction region that caused the disappearing solar wind event at Mars".
 JGR: Space Physics. <a href="https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2023JA032181">doi: 10.1029/2023JA032181</a>